AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### h) How long to fuzz a target?

 This is a difficult question.
-Basically if no new path is found for a long time (e.g. for a day or a week) then you can expect that your fuzzing won't be fruitful anymore.
-However, often this just means that you should switch out secondaries for others, e.g. custom mutator modules, sync to very different fuzzers, etc.
+Basically if no new path is found for a long time (e.g., for a day or a week) then you can expect that your fuzzing won't be fruitful anymore.
+However, often this just means that you should switch out secondaries for others, e.g., custom mutator modules, sync to very different fuzzers, etc.

 Keep the queue/ directory (for future fuzzings of the same or similar targets)